 The Kenan Auditorium does not have storage facilities available for properties and set pieces.
 All portable equipment, valuable set pieces, props, costumes, and make-up must be secured after each rehearsal or performance.
 Equipment may not be left on the stage, in the house, in the lobby, or adjacent offices.
 Costs incurred to remove such materials and equipment will be billed to the Renter.

 The Renter must confirm all sets, lighting designs, and audio designs as soon as they are available for each production, a minimum of two weeks prior to first usage.
 Fog and haze machines must use a water based fluid and be approved a minimum of two weeks prior to first usage.
-Any special effect involving potential risk to participants or to facilities must be approved, in writing, by the Auditorium Director before first use in rehearsal.
+Any special effect involving potential risk to participants or to facilities must be approved, in writing, by Operations Director before first use in rehearsal.

 The use of any pyrotechnical equipment, including but not limited to fireworks, firecrackers, flash pots, and similar pyrotechnic devices or system, is prohibited under local ordinance and University policy.
 The unauthorized use of pyrotechnics is grounds for event termination.